 A separate bathroom from the main floor – sounds simple enough.
 Costs may rack up if you’re having to reroute or add in new plumbing and ventilation.
 You’ll have to consider flooring costs, fixtures, and amenities.
 You will be required to have a toilet, sink, tub, and shower.
 A shower/tub combo can do the trick, if need be.

 A separate kitchen area from the main floor – you will be required to provide a separate kitchenette that includes the basic cooking utilities.
 You can get fancy and add in a dishwasher and other options, but that will rack up costs.
-Be mindful when renovating your basement suite to ensure you’re both impressing tenants while keeping things under budget.
+Be mindful when renovating your secondary suite to ensure you’re both impressing tenants while keeping things under budget.
 Basement Builders can help with this.

 A separate entryway.
 You’ll need to have a separate entryway that is distinct from the main one that you use as the owner of the dwelling.
 You’re best off saving costs by having a home that already has a separate exit in its basement, but if not you’ll need to install one.